Cro-Mags: Early years (1980–1985)

-Original run (1986–2002)
+Rising popularity, lineup changes and breakup (1986–2002)

-The band's debut album The Age of Quarrel was released in 1986, which was mostly written by Parris Mayhew and Flanagan, some songs being based on a four track demo that Flanagan had recorded solo in 1982 while on the West Coast.
-Joseph parted ways with the band again after The Age of Quarrel, leaving Flanagan to sing on the following Cro-Mags release, Best Wishes (1989), which had a more heavy metal-influenced sound.
-The next record Alpha Omega saw the return of Joseph singing along with Flanagan.
+The Cro-Mags' debut album The Age of Quarrel was released in 1986, which was mostly written by Parris Mayhew and Flanagan, some songs being based on a four track demo that Flanagan had recorded solo in 1982 while on the West Coast.
+Joseph parted ways with the band again after The Age of Quarrel, leaving Flanagan to sing on the second Cro-Mags album, Best Wishes (1989), which had a more heavy metal-influenced sound.
+The next album, Alpha Omega (1992), saw the return of Joseph singing along with Flanagan.
 According to cofounder Parris Mayhew, he wrote most of the album with guitarist Rob Buckley.
 However, neither Mayhew or Buckley played on the actual recording, and the writing has been disputed by Flanagan and others.
-Cro-Mags disbanded but later recorded the album with the return of Doug Holland and a new rhythm guitarist, Gabby Abularach.
+The Cro-Mags disbanded but later recorded the album with the return of Doug Holland and a new rhythm guitarist, Gabby Abularach.

 The album, Near Death Experience was released in 1993, after which the group disbanded for several years.
 They began touring again in the late 1990s with Flanagan on vocals and bass and Mayhew returning to the fold.
 Eventually, the band released Revenge in 2000.
-For many fans, this album signified a return to Cro-Mags' early hardcore roots.
+For many fans, this album signified a return to the Cro-Mags' early hardcore roots.
 Many songs were comparable to those on The Age of Quarrel, although some featured a more melodic/punk rock style.
 The release of Revenge and its subsequent tour resulted in yet another break up, which caused lasting resentment between Mayhew and Flanagan.
 In 2001 Flanagan asked Joseph to join him once again, but the short-lived reunion ended in 2002.

-Reunion and legal battle over name ownership (2008–present)
+Reunion and legal battle over name ownership (2008–2019)

 In 2008, John Joseph and Jayson began playing shows under the Cro-Mags name with other established hardcore musicians such as Craig Setari from Sick of It All on bass and A.J.
 Novello from Leeway on guitar.
-In an October 2010 interview, Joseph revealed that they were planning to release a new album in 2011, though, ultimately, this did not happen.
-Flanagan released his solo debut album, Cro-Mags, in 2016, featuring Cro-Mags alumnus, Gabby Abularach, on guitar.
+In an October 2010 interview, Joseph revealed that they were planning to release a new album in 2011.
+This album never happened, as Joseph did not have the legal right to release music using the trademarked name Cro-Mags.

-In 2018, Flanagan filed a federal trademark infringement against John Joseph and Mackie Jayson.
-In April 2019, Flanagan announced a settlement wherein he would own exclusive rights to the name Cro-Mags; simultaneously, Joseph announced his recognition of the settlement, and that he and his band would perform as Cro-Mags JM, beginning in August 2019.
-The lawsuit was settled in September 2022, with the rights to the Cro-Mags name belonging only to Flanagan.
+In 2018, Flanagan filed a federal trademark infringement suit against John Joseph and Mackie Jayson in the Southern District of New York.
+In April 2019, Flanagan announced a settlement wherein he would own exclusive rights to the name Cro-Mags; simultaneously, Joseph announced his recognition of the settlement, and that he and his band would perform as the Cro-Mags JM, having been granted a limited license to use the name in this manner, beginning in August 2019.
+Later infringement by Joseph in 2022 resulted in a permanent injunction granted by the Federal District Court of the Southern District of New York.
+The rights to the Cro-Mags name now belong exclusively to Flanagan.